Prof Christian Wolfrum

 Prof Christian Wolfrum is the Vice President for Research and a professor in the Department of Health Sciences and Technology (D-HEST) at ETH Zurich.
 His research group’s main interest is in understanding molecular mechanisms regulating adipocyte formation and activity.
 The lab uses a translational approach from mice to men in order to elucidate the molecular mechanisms that are the underlying cause of altered adipocyte formation and activity in different models of obesity-associated metabolic disorders, with a special emphasis on the analysis of gene expression, post-translational modifications and lipid species in mouse models and human patients.

 Within the context of the BRCCH, Prof Wolfrum sits on the BRCCH Board.
-He is also a collaborator in the consortium "Precision Microbiota Engineering for Child Health".
+He is also a collaborator in the consortium "Precision Microbiota Engineering for Child Health."

 Prof Primo Schär